-NOTE: For additional information about MSA 1040 controller modules, see the following subsections:
+NOTE: For additional information about MSA 2040 controller modules, see the following subsections:

-- "Controller enclosure-rear panel layout" (page 12) - "Rear panel LEDs" (page 67)
+- "Controller enclosure-rear panel layout" (page 73) - "MSA 2040 SAN controller module-rear panel LEDs" (page 74) - "MSA 2040 SAS controller module-rear panel LEDs" (page 76)

-The MSA 1040 enclosures support both traditional linear storage and, if licensed, virtual storage, which uses paged-storage technology.
+The MSA 2040 enclosures support both traditional linear storage and virtual storage.
+Virtual storage uses paged-storage technology.
 For linear storage, a group of disks with an assigned RAID level is called a vdisk or linear disk group.
 For virtual storage, a group of disks with an assigned RAID level is called a virtual disk group.
 This guide uses the term vdisk when specifically referring to linear storage, and uses the term disk group otherwise.

-MSA 1040 enclosure user interfaces
+MSA 2040 enclosure user interfaces

-The MSA 1040 enclosures support two versions of the Storage Management Utility (SMU), which is a web-based application for configuring, monitoring, and managing the storage system.
+The MSA 2040 enclosures support two versions of the Storage Management Utility (SMU), which is a web-based application for configuring, monitoring, and managing the storage system.
 Both SMU versions (v3 and v2) and the command-line interface are briefly described.